thetosy/sentiment/README.md

 speaker_1: Yes, it is.
 Good afternoon.
 How may I assist you today?
 ```

-Using OpenAI API and prompt engineering, I am able to get a relevant insights from the GPT-4 model regarding the
+Using OpenAI API and prompt engineering, I am able to get a relevant insights from the conversation using the GPT-4 model.
-conversation.

 This is then displayed to the user.